Here is an album Zanskar highlights on Flickr:

 15 - trek Hanumil / Zanskar sightseeing 3600m

-The crew will resupply, perhaps taking a jeep in to Padum, and we can trek or take a jeep to the next camp, the location of which will depend on our route choice ahead.
+The crew will resupply, perhaps taking a jeep in to Padum, and we can trek or take a jeep to the next camp, the location of which will depend on our route choice ahead, and a major bridge across the Zanskar that are probably functional.
 If by jeep, then it is partly a rest day.

 Camping in the huge main Zanskar Valley - Jamie